ublue-os/website/docs/index.md

     - No compiling or building Nvidia drivers on the local client, they come premade on the image
 - Clean seperation of the base system from applications and your data
     - Integration of Flatpak applications
-    - Toolbox and Distrobox support, run your existing apps right on your machine no matter what distro you're using now.
+    - Toolbox and Distrobox support, run applications from any distribution in a containerized environment
 - Unbridled customization
     - Craft your perfect image from scratch or derive from others
 - Reuses standards-based tooling from cloud